PatternPal/PatternPal/docs/docs/recognizers/strategy.md

 The **Strategy** is an interface.
 This interface needs to contain a method that will be used to execute the algorithm as defined in the ConcreteStrategie classes.

-The **ConcreteStrategy** class is designed for one specific purpose and inherits the interface Strategy.
+The **ConcreteStrategy** class is designed for one specific purpose and implements the interface Strategy.
 This class defines the execute() function and implements the algorithm in its own way.

 The **Client** creates a ConcreteStrategy object and passes it to the Context.
-The Context exposes a setter setStrategy() which lets clients replace the strategy associated with the context at runtime
+The Context exposes a setter setStrategy() which lets clients replace the strategy associated with the context at runtime.

 ## Requirements
 _Client class_